SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky UK Format Alarms Workflow.md

 ### Device Data

 This page contains the state of the workflow decision nodes.
-It displays thevalues of the subscribed parameters.
+It displays the values of the subscribed parameters.

 ### Subscriptions Active